CLAP: Contrastive Latent Action Pretraining for Learning Vision-Language-Action Models from Human Videos: Methodology

 \subsection{Framework Overview}

-We formulate a unified Vision-Language-Action (VLA) framework that can leverage both the precision of robot-centric data and the semantic diversity of large-scale, unlabeled human video demonstrations.
-Our framework is structured into two coherent stages: \begin{itemize} \item \textbf{Cross-Modal Alignment via CLAP:} We bridge the supervision gap between unlabeled human videos and labeled robot trajectories by establishing a shared latent manifold.
-This is achieved through \textit{Contrastive Latent Action Pretraining} (CLAP), which grounds visual state transitions from human videos into a quantized, physically executable action space.
-See Section~\ref{sec:method_clap} for more details.
-Leveraging this aligned representation, we can train our VLA models using cross-modality data. \item \textbf{Hierarchical Policy Training:} We effectively decouples semantic understanding from control dynamics by training two consecutive VLA models: (1) \textit{CLAP-NTP}: A VLA model trained with Next-Token-Prediction and excels in instruction following and task planning; (2) \textit{CLAP-RF}: A VLA model contains a VLM model and an action expert trained with rectified flow~\cite{rectified_flow} for high-frequency and precise control.
-See Section~\ref{sec:method_vlas} for more details. \end{itemize} To enable efficient adaptation to new embodiments and prevent catastrophic forgetting of the pre-trained priors, we further propose \textit{Knowledge Matching} (KM) fine-tuning strategy, a regularization strategy that anchors the policy update within a trusted region during the fine-tuning process.
-See Section~\ref{sec:method_km} for more details.
+We formulate a unified Vision-Language-Action (VLA) framework that uses both the precision of robot-centric data and the semantic diversity of large-scale, unlabeled human video demonstrations.
+Our training pipeline is structured into three stages: \begin{itemize} \item \textbf{Cross-Modal Alignment via CLAP:} We bridge the supervision gap between unlabeled human videos and labeled robot trajectories by establishing a shared latent manifold.
+This is achieved through \textit{Contrastive Latent Action Pretraining} (CLAP), which grounds visual state transitions from human videos in a quantized, physically executable action space.
+See Section~\ref{sec:method_clap} for details. \item \textbf{Token-Space Policy Pretraining:} We train \textit{CLAP-NTP} with next-token prediction on robot action tokens and human pseudo action tokens.
+This allows the model to absorb both physical action labels from robots and semantic diversity from human videos.
+See Section~\ref{sec:method_vlas} for details. \item \textbf{Post-Training for Continuous Control:} After CLAP-NTP training, we optionally attach a Rectified Flow (RF) action head for low-latency inference.
+We further propose \textit{Knowledge Matching} (KM) fine-tuning strategy, a regularization strategy that anchors the policy update within a trusted region during the fine-tuning process.
+See Section~\ref{sec:method_posttrain} for details. \end{itemize}